 We appreciate saving up for a deposit is very hard, especially if you are renting and even more so if you’re buying instinctively.
 Family members tend to try and help when they can.
 However, if this is the case then it’s best to give them notice so they can get their own finances in order!

 You may have seen credit referencing agencies advertising on TV, so accessing an up to date credit report is fairly easy.
 We recommend Check My File.
 Once you have a copy of your credit report, you can send it over to us and we’ll take a look free of charge.
 We look at these reports every day and we know what lenders are looking (and not looking for!).

-Having said all of that, if you find yourself facing one of the problems above it’s still possible we could help you get a mortgage.
-We love a challenge so please get in touch – We’d love to help!
+Having said all of that, if you find yourself facing one of the problems above, please get in touch – We’d love to help!